Hyperion-BT/helios-book/src/api/building/index.md

 Besides compiling and generating data structures the Helios library can also be used to build transactions.

-Transaction building using Helios is more low-level than alternatives (eg. [Lucid](https://github.com/spacebudz/lucid)) as the Helios library is agnostic wrt. the query-layer, the wallet-connector, and the http api.

 In this section we assume the Helios library has been imported in the following way:

 ```js